Worms Cathedral: Before the cathedral

 St Peter's Cathedral is located on the highest hill in the city.
 Since this hill was safe from flooding, it has been inhabited by people since the third millennium BC.
 Celtic inhabitants were succeeded by the Germanic tribe of the Vangiones, after whom the area around Worms received the name Wonnegau.
 They were conquered by the Romans who established a commercial centre and temple area on the hill.
 The decline of the Roman Empire led to the abandonment of the Roman garrison at Worms in 401.
 Twelve years later, the Burgundians took over Worms after they were settled within the empire by the Romans with the task of protecting the empire's borders.
 When they sought to shake off Roman overlordship in 435, they were defeated in battle by the Romans.
-A year later, the Huns crossed the Rhine and massacred many Burgundians.

 Church of Brunichildis

 After the Battle of the Catalaunian Fields, the Franks came into the Rhine valley and took over Worms by force.
 At the same time they converted to Christianity.
 When the Frankish realm was divided into three parts under the Merovingians, Worms belonged to Austrasia.
 After the rulers of Austrasia and Neustria married each other's sisters, a war broke out, which led to the death of both rulers and one of the sisters.
 The widow of the Austrasian ruler, Brunichildis lived at Worms around 600 AD.
 She and her successor, Dagobert I had a church built on top of the foundations of the Roman forum, according to medieval sources.
 This church was a predecessor of the current building.
 There is no archaeological evidence for this church.
 Excavations carried out at the beginning of the twentieth century suggest a larger predecessor build which (given its size) was probably Carolingian.
 Whether this was an expansion of a Merowingian building or not, is unclear.